alwaysblank/guide-images/glossary.md

 Because they are described by mathmatical equations, **vector** images can scale infinitely (i.e. there is no quality loss when scaling or zooming in on the image).

+## Viewport

+The "size" of the site, which is generally equal to the dimensions of whatever the site is being viewed with.
+On a desktop computer, this is the browser, the size of which can vary as the user adjusts it.
+On a mobile device, this is common the size of the device's screen.

 ## Weight

 The size of an image on your hard drive.
 Given in bytes, or units of bytes, i.e. "kilobytes," "megabytes," etc.